canonical/starlark/doc/safety.md

 if err := thread.AddAllocs(bSize); err != nil { ... }
 ```

-To avoid this double-counting, pass an *object template* to `EstimateSize`.
-Here we define an object template as a partially-constructed instance of that object where only the fields we want to count are populated.
+To avoid this double-counting, pass an *value template* to `EstimateSize`.
+Here we define a value template as a partially-constructed instance of that type where only the fields we want to count are populated.
 In the above example, no fields will be populated in the new template.

 ```go
 a, err := MakeA(thread) // Expect this to count the cost of a